 MY Canada’s National Updates on this Issue:

 To mark the International Day Against Homophobia, Transphobia and Biphobia, Justin Trudeau’s government introduced Bill C-16, which would add the terms ‘gender identity’ and ‘gender expression’ to the Canadian Human Rights Act and Criminal Code and make it illegal to discriminate on the basis of these two categories.
+The bill passed through the House of Commons in November 2016 and passed the Senate on June 15th, 2017.

 Bill C-16 is actually the 5th time a gender identity bill has been introduced in Parliament.
 The bill is nearly identical to the Private Member’s Bill C-279, introduced in 2012 by homosexual activist and NDP MP Randall Garrison.
 This Bill passed through the House of Commons but got tied up in the Senate after a number of controversial amendments were proposed.
 The Bill was then dropped when a new election was called.
-If history repeats itself, and judging by early debates in the Senate, it looks like Bill C-16 will face much greater opposition in the Senate than it did in the House of Commons.

 The Problems with Bill C-16: